Your treatment depends on how bad your chronic GvHD is and which parts of your body are affected.

 Treating chronic skin GvHD

-The treatment for chronic GvHD of the skin includes keeping your skin clean and moisturising regularly.
+The skin is the most common part of the body affected by chronic GvHD.
+The treatment includes keeping your skin clean and moisturising regularly.
 You should use unperfumed soaps and moisturising creams.

 Your doctor prescribes steroid creams or a cream called tacrolimus if the skin problems are just in small areas.
-Your doctor may refer you to another doctor who specialises in skin problems (a dermatologist).
+You may have anti histamines to help with itching.
+Your doctor might refer you to another doctor who specialises in skin problems (a dermatologist).

 More severe skin GvHD can be treated with a type of light therapy called ECP.
-Newer treatments being tried include halofuginone, etanercept and hydroxychloroquine.
+Doctors are looking at newer treatments that include halofuginone, etanercept and hydroxychloroquine.

 - wear cotton clothes